From Dr. Natalie Meiri’s Clinical Pearl Stories:

 Justin recovered quickly and made the recommended necessary ergonomic corrections.
 Consequently, he didn’t re-injure himself at his home work station.

 At Meiri Chiropractic in North Palm Beach, we offer low back and hip pain relief.
-We are a low back and hip pain chiropractor located in North Palm Beach, but also serve Jupiter, Palm Beach Gardens, Juno Beach, and West Palm Beach.
+We are a low back and hip pain chiropractor located in West Palm Beach, but also serve Jupiter, Palm Beach Gardens, Juno Beach, and North Palm Beach.
 We also examine, diagnose and treat many other conditions, injuries and ailments .
-Call us in North Palm Beach today to learn about low back and hip pain from prolonged sitting and the relief of chiropractic care or to make an appointment.
+Call us in West Palm Beach today to learn about low back and hip pain from prolonged sitting and the relief of chiropractic care or to make an appointment.